 *I am on the Jenny Crwys-Williams’ afternoon show, on Monday 11 July, talking about “is it essential to be happy all the time”.. should be interesting!

 *On Tuesday 12 July, I will be a speaker at an anxiety, depression and bipolar Support group meeting, facilitated by SADAG.
-Details via 011 262 6427 or their site www.sadag.orgL
+Details via 011 262 6427 or their website www.sadag.org.

 My self-help CBT site, www.thoughtsfirst.com, has been live since 2013 and has now evolved.
-On this site you will find free CBT based self-help, just click on the face which most describes how you are feeling, for an instant tool to help you.
+On this site you will find free CBT based self-help, just click on the subject which most describes what issue or challenge you’re facing and download the free PDF self-help tool.